Skip to main content

 1. The list of collections within the Manifest file is only used in order to identify new collections, it will not serve as the actual ingest of new collections into Ex Libris Knowledgebase.

-2. The Manifest file should only contain informaiton about new collection/s which has an available title list so Ex Libris can ingest.
+2. The Manifest file should only contain information about new collection/s which has an available title list so Ex Libris can ingest.
 The Manifest should not hold information about collections which are planned to be released in the future.

 How to Deliver a Manifest in 5 steps